kiriti999/questions/test/nodejs/node-theory.md

 Why do need data structures?
 What happens if there are no callbacks?
 Difference b/w map and js object? why to use map data structure?
-Disadvantages of microservices over monolithic application?
+Disadvantages of micro services over monolithic application?
 How do we normalize tables?
 Get only 5 columns in mongo?
 Write SQL query to select where average emp salary is greater than 30?